ranjodh-kaur/PPS_2022/2221024/program40.md

-## Program 29: Write a program to find its square root.
+## Write a program to find its square root.

 #include <stdio.h>